Some businesses defy Texas rules on virus-related closings

 DALLAS (AP) — A handful of Texas businesses reopened Friday in defiance of state guidance in the fight against the coronavirus, which allows retailers to offer “to go” service but leaves other restrictions in place.

 In Dallas, hair salon owner Shelley Luther was issued a citation at midday but she refused to close her business.
 She had two stylists and a nail technician on duty, a fraction of her normal staff.
+Several supporters came to the salon, including a man carrying a long gun he made into a pole for a Texas flag with a coiled snake on it reading “Don’t Tread on Me.”

 A Houston-area restaurant opened to customers who wanted to eat inside, demarcating available tables by the color of their tablecloths in an effort to ensure social distancing.
 A table with a white cloth was open for seating.
 A table with a black cloth was closed.